 Upon receipt and review of all information and supporting documents, applicants will be notified of their admission status.
 The University reserves the right to refuse admission to anyone who does not meet standards for admission.

-NOTE: No current CMU student shall supervise another CMU student as part of any CMU course.
+- Supervision.
+No current CMU student shall supervise another CMU student as part of any CMU course.
 This specifically includes all practicum, internship, and student-teaching experiences or related courses.
 Students should consult the appropriate advisor if they have any questions regarding their assignment for the aforementioned experiences.

 - Satisfactory completion of 48 credit hours, including 36 hours of core academic courses, 9 hours of required practice courses (including 1 practicum and 2 internships), and 3 additional hours of elective coursework.

 - A 3.0 cumulative GPA with a maximum of two course grades of “C”.
 Courses in which a student obtained a grade of less than a “C” will not count toward graduation.

 - Satisfactory completion of the Comprehensive Preparation Counseling Examination (CPCE).